-(Updated 10/04/19) Have you ever tried to read and understand the return policy at Walmart?
+Have you ever tried to read and understand the Walmart return policy?
 If you have, you’re already aware you have to read 5 separate web pages to find all the details of how their return process works.
 Who’s got time for that?
 Not me.
 Why Walmart doesn’t condense it all to a single page…I have no idea.
 So I figured I’d take the bull by horns and do the work for you.
-Here’s exactly how the Walmart return policy works so you can quickly find the answers to your questions and get on with your life.
+Here’s exactly how their return policy works so you can quickly find the answers to your questions and get on with your life.

 How Many Return Days Are Available?